pusher/pusher-http-php/README.md

 ## Debugging & Logging

-The best way to debug your applications interaction with server is to set a logger for the library so you can see the internal workings within the library and interactions with the Pusher service.
+The best way to debug your applications interaction with server is to set a logger for the library so you can see the internal workings within the library and interactions with the Channels service.

 ### PSR-3 Support